ducle2002/SinoOCR/README.md

 ## Result

-(TBD: Add a section here describing the results of your project, including any metrics or visualizations.)
+With a strategy mainly focusing on data and taking advantage of famous existing architectures, our team had a model accuracy of 86.5% on the original val set
 ## Reproduce

-To reproduce the results, follow these steps:
+To reproduce the results, follow the installation steps:

-1. Clone the repository.
+1. Install pip requirements
-2. Install the necessary dependencies: `pip install -r requirements.txt`.
+pip install -r requirements.txt
-3. Run the `run.py` script.
-   (TBD: Add more steps here.)
+After the installation, you can start by running the training scripts provided and evaluate on your own data.

 ## Authors